cnapy-org/CNApy-guide/manuscript.md

 In this picture we see CNApy with the open ECC2comp project.
-On the right hand side (1) we see the populated reactions and metabolites lists with the color coded current values and corresponding details for the selected reaction/metabolite.
+On the right hand side (1) we see the populated reactions and metabolites lists with the color coded current values and a form with corresponding details for the selected reaction/metabolite.
 The reactions list contains buttons that lets us add/delete reactions to/from the model.
+Changing the metabolite identifier or other details in the metabolite/reaction form has an instant effect on the corresponding reactions/metabolites in the model.

 The console (2) now shows the output of some computations, and above the console we have a map view (3) with a graphical representation of our network.
 On top (4) we have the menu bar which gives us access to the various functionalities of CNApy and a Toolbar for quick access to often used functions.